suzybates/LeeWebsiteRedesign/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 `.really_simple_twitter_widget     { margin-left:0; }`
 `.really_simple_twitter_widget li  { margin-bottom:6px; clear:both; list-style:none;   }`
 `.really_simple_twitter_widget img { margin-right :6px; float:left; border-radius:4px; }`

+= What filters are available? =

+* The "rstw_link_user" filter applies to the link to the Twitter user profile
+* The "rstw_button_follow" filter applies to the Twitter "Follow Me" button
+* The "rstw_output" filter applies to the final widget frontend output

+All the filters are provided with the plugin's complete array of options.

 = What options are available for the shortcode? =